11 Reasons the USA & the World Will End Within the Next 100 Years

 • religious decay

-And as technology accelerates change, this may accelerate changes in the rest of our lives, be it cultural, social, political, economical, etc….
+And as technology accelerates change, this may accelerate changes in the rest of our lives, be it cultural, social, political, economic, etc….

 But I tend to think most of this is greased by one common factor: wealth (which I cover in depth elsewhere).